slk333/lib-ogame/README.md

 /* { metal: 2000, crystal: 0, deuterium: 0 } */
 ```

-Get the compounded cost from scratch:
+Get the compounded cost up to level `n`.
+Note: the value is slightly the real cost, since the

 ```ts
 getStructureCompoundedCost("crystalMine", 9)